-The path dependency of historical evolution of culture & institutions do not necessarily lead to the most efficient solutions.
+The path dependency of historical evolution of culture & institutions does not necessarily lead to the most efficient outcomes.

 Perhaps the inability of law to deal successfully with the problems of bankruptcy can be illustrated by looking at the way in which banking crises were addressed; continuous recourse to state engineered bail out operations was an excellent indication that existing laws had failed.

 Rigidities in patterns of evolution were revealing: Italian legislators never abandoned the punitive view of the debtor.
 The legacy of medieval legislation reinforced by the nature of the Napoleonic code, and were never able to credibly reform the idea of bankruptcy as a crime.
 Insolvency and banking distress were endless threats to the Italian economy and they had to be addressed somehow.
 The combination of a structurally rigid approach and continuous emergences produces a series of ad hoc solutions unable to deal effectively with the more general problem.